Alvipe/Open-Myo/README.md

 ``$ sudo python main.py``

+The Open Myo module **only works on Linux**, as the bluepy module is only available for Linux.

 ## Acknowledgements

 Thanks to [mamo91](https://github.com/mamo91) and [MyrikLD](https://github.com/MyrikLD), since your Dongleless-myo code ([here](https://github.com/mamo91/Dongleless-myo) and [here](https://github.com/MyrikLD/Dongleless-myo)) has served as a starting point for this project.
 Thank you both for sharing your work! :D